patrickcping/pingone-go-sdk-v2/management/docs/SubscriptionPayloadOptionsPayloadFormatFormat.md

 NewSubscriptionPayloadOptionsPayloadFormatFormatWithDefaults instantiates a new SubscriptionPayloadOptionsPayloadFormatFormat object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetTcp

+`func (o *SubscriptionPayloadOptionsPayloadFormatFormat) GetTcp() SubscriptionPayloadOptionsPayloadFormatFormatTcp`

+GetTcp returns the Tcp field if non-nil, zero value otherwise.

+### GetTcpOk

+`func (o *SubscriptionPayloadOptionsPayloadFormatFormat) GetTcpOk() (*SubscriptionPayloadOptionsPayloadFormatFormatTcp, bool)`

+GetTcpOk returns a tuple with the Tcp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTcp

+`func (o *SubscriptionPayloadOptionsPayloadFormatFormat) SetTcp(v SubscriptionPayloadOptionsPayloadFormatFormatTcp)`

+SetTcp sets Tcp field to given value.

+### HasTcp

+`func (o *SubscriptionPayloadOptionsPayloadFormatFormat) HasTcp() bool`

+HasTcp returns a boolean if a field has been set.

 ### GetHttps